Merv-Local + Playwright guide

 What’s installed

 Merv does not replace Playwright.
-After you configure the reporter and run tests, each execution creates a timestamped folder under merv.report.folder:
+After you configure the reporter and run tests, each execution creates a timestamped folder under user defined folder for merv.report.folder key in merv.properties file:

 merv-reports/ index.html # Dashboard (all runs) merv-index-data.json # Polled by live dashboard 15-05-2026 14-23-41 Merv-Report/ json/merv-report.json # Suite + testcase data html/merv-report.html # Final suite report html/merv-report-live.html # Live report during run screenshots/ # Step images